 If you are sexually active, getting tested regularly for sexually transmitted infections (STIs) is an important part of your overall health, but some students are not comfortable discussing their intimate partner relationships with a health care provider.

-UHS offers chlamydia and gonorrhea self-screen options for students of all genders who may not feel comfortable discussing their sexual health with a provider.
+UHS offers chlamydia and gonorrhea self-screen options for students who may not feel comfortable discussing their sexual health with a provider.

 Falk-Hanson says there are many students who don’t utilize UHS services but who fall into the category of those who should be annually screened for STIs.
 “We want to normalize routine STI testing.
 If you’re sexually active, you should get tested every year.
 We’re not singling out people who are higher-risk.
 It’s just for everyone,” says Falk-Hanson.